TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 This script does just that - it organizes and cleans up your Takeout for you :+1:

-It will take all of your photos from those tiny folders, set their `exif` and `last modified`, and other porperties correctly, and put it in one big folder (or folders divided by month)
+It will take all of your photos from those tiny folders, set their `exif` and `last modified`, and other properties correctly, and put it in one big folder (or folders divided by a month)

 # BIG DISCLAIMER - GOOGLE RECENTLY CHANGED FOLDER STRUCTURE

-- If you have new "year folders" (that is, few folders named like "Photos from 2012") (+albums) - use newest version `2.0.0rc1`
+- If you have new "year folders" (that is, few folders named like "Photos from 2012") (+albums) - use the newest version `2.0.0rc1`
   - `pip install -U google-photos-takeout-helper==2.0.0rc`
 - If you have old "date folders" (that is, ton of folders named like "2012-06-23") - use version `1.2.0`